liqotech/liqo/docs/pages/User/Install/platforms/aks.md

 When your cluster has been completely deployed, you have to enable an ingress controller to make the Liqo Auth Service accessible from the external world.

-Azure has a built-in plugin that enable this feature, although it is not recommended for use in production, called [HTTP application routing](https://docs.microsoft.com/en-US/azure/aks/http-application-routing).
+Azure has a built-in plugin that enables this feature, although it is not recommended for use in production, called [HTTP application routing](https://docs.microsoft.com/en-US/azure/aks/http-application-routing).

 To enable it on your cluster dashboard, you should go in `Settings` > `Networking` and make sure that the _Enable HTTP application